june2/study/Elastic_Beanstalk.md

 ### Drawbacks
 - Unreliable Deployment
-- Deployment Speed
+- Slow deployment Speed (Deployments would take five minutes at least)
-- Stack Upgrades
+- No release notes (zero information on what has changed)
 - Old Application Versions